-It’s been a long time coming, but after fumbling around for countless years with my phone between my legs, I finally felt it was time to pony-up and buy a car mount.
-Why did it take me so long?
-Well, with so many car mounts on the market, my issue with car mounts has long been that they either obstruct my view when driving (suction cup mounts), or they take my eyes way off the road (DC mounts).
+It’s been a long time coming, but after fumbling around for countless years with my phone between my legs, I finally decided it was time to pony-up and buy a car mount.
+What took me so long?
+Well, with so many car mounts available on the market, my issue had long been with car mounts either obstructing my view when driving (suction cup mounts), or taking my eyes way off from the road (DC charger mounts).

 A few days ago, a friend of mine turned me onto a type of car mount I never knew existed — the Mountek nGroove universal CD slot mount.
-This mount utilizes the space left over from an ancient form of media: the CD player.
-Simply slide the mount into your dusty old CD player, and you’re good to go.
+This mount utilizes the space left over from an ancient form of media past: your car’s CD player.
+Simply slide the mount into your dusty old CD player, tighten the screw, and you’re good to go.
 The nGroove keeps your phone right along side the rest of your car’s controls, the spot where it’s most convenient.
-Let’s do a quick review, shall we?
+Here’s my quick review.

 Overall, the build quality is nice.
 Nothing too premium here, but I suppose it’s more about function over form.
-The plastic used to form the mount is rough, and feels durable enough, and attaches very firmly into the CD slot.
-When it comes to the arms of the mount, you wont want to get too rough with ‘em (really, why would you?) and are lined with a cheap foam used to hug your device and hold it in place.
+The plastic used to form the mount is rough and feels durable enough, attaching very firmly into the CD slot.
+When it comes to the arms of the mount, you wont want to get too rough with ‘em (really, why would you?) and are lined with a cheap foam used to hug your device and hold it firmly in place.
 The more you squeeze, the more it locks into place.
-Overtime, I can see the foam becoming deflated, possibly losing some of it’s hold in the process but that’s just me worrying.
-Also, rotating the mount is rather lax, and I also worry it can loosen over time.
-The best part about quality of the mount is that nothing rattles — not a screw, hinge, arm, nothing — ensuring a quiet drive to wherever you’re going.
+Overtime, I can see the foam becoming deflated, possibly losing some of its hold in the process, but then again, I’ve always been the paranoid type.
+The best part about quality of the mount is that nothing rattles — not a screw, hinge, arm, nothing — ensuring a quiet drive to wherever your travels take you.

 Probably the biggest issue I had with the mount is it isn’t the prettiest way to mount your phone.
 A huge screw juts out from the top or bottom of the mount (depending on orientation) and it’s so big it can even slightly obstruct view from your radio or nav unit.
-Not to mention — it’s just a huge screw staring at you in the face.
-Always there.
-I can’t help by wonder if there was some other way Mountek could have streamlined this a bit more, possibly even place the screw hidden behind the rest of the mount (see pictures).
+Not to mention it’s just a huge screw staring at you in the face.
+It’s an eyesore for sure.
+I can’t help by wonder if there was some other way Mountek could have streamlined this a bit more, possibly even placing the screw hidden behind the rest of the mount (see pictures).

 At $25, I was more than pleased with the nGroove universal CD slot mount.
 While it’s not exactly the prettiest (or cheapest) mount you’ll come across, it’s the wonderful combination of a unique, universal design, as well optimal placement that make this one a winner.
 Although certainly not for everyone, it’s definitely worth a buy for anyone who has been looking for a quality mount and no longer using their car’s CD player.
 Still, I feel like a $15 price point would have been a bit more fitting, but again, it’s hard to beat that CD slot design.
 Whether for yourself, or as a gift this holiday season, you can find the nGroove by Mountek via the link below.